 Returning to Work After Mat Leave: Nervous System Tools for Week 1

-Heading back to work after maternity leave is a big transition — one that often stirs up a mix of emotions.
-Many inner-city Calgary parents describe feeling torn: excitement about adult connection and routine, paired with guilt, worry, or even dread about leaving their baby.
-Add in the practical stress of childcare drop-offs, commuting, and adjusting to workplace demands, and it’s no wonder the first week back feels overwhelming.
+Heading back to work after maternity leave is a big transition, and one that often stirs up a mix of emotions.
+For many mothers, the return to work represents a meaningful stressor, manifesting through thoughts and emotions about difficulties finding balance between work and life domains, as well as concerns related to separation from the baby.
+Taylor & Francis Online Many Calgary parents describe feeling torn: excitement about adult connection and routine, paired with guilt, worry, or even dread about leaving their baby.
+Add in the practical stress of childcare drop-offs, commuting, and adjusting to workplace demands, and it's no wonder the first week back feels overwhelming.

 The good news?
 Your nervous system has tools to help you through this shift.
 Learning simple ways to regulate stress can make the first days back feel more grounded and manageable.